TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 10/2 Chronicles 10.19.md

 ---

-So Israel rebelled against the house of David unto this day.
+So Israel rebelled against the house of David to this day.